-Many businesses transfer risk by purchasing an insurance policy.
-A business insurance policy transfers certain risks from the insured company to the insurer.
-The insured pays a premium and in exchange, the insurer promises to pay claims covered by the policy.
-The insurer assumes the risk that the cost of claims might exceed the amount of premium it has collected from the insured.
+Many businesses transfer risk by purchasing a business insurance policy.
+When a company pays the premium, it transfers to the insurer the risk that certain types of losses may occur.
+In exchange, the insurer promises to pay claims that result from future events covered by the policy.
+The insurer assumes the risk that future claim payments might exceed the premium collected from the insured.

-A business may also transfer risk via an indemnity agreement in a contract.
-An indemnity agreement is a promise by one company to indemnify (reimburse) another for the cost of certain types of claims.
-Indemnity clauses often appear in construction agreements, commercial leases, and other business contracts.
+Businesses also transfer risk via contracts.
+Many business contracts contain an indemnity agreement, which is a promise by one company to indemnify (reimburse) another for the cost of certain types of third-party claims.
+Indemnity clauses are commonly found in construction agreements, commercial leases, and equipment rental contracts.

-Many businesses choose (or are forced by an insurer) to retain some risk and pay for resulting losses out-of-pocket.
+All businesses retain some risks.
+These include risks excluded by insurance policies and those retained by the company voluntarily.
 Risk retention is often referred to as self-insurance.
-Large companies have more options to self-insure risks than small firms.
-This is because large companies have a greater capacity to absorb losses.
-Yet, small businesses can still enjoy many of the benefits of risk retention, albeit on a smaller scale.
+Large companies have more financial wherewithal to absorb losses than small firms so they have a broader range of options for self-insuring risks.
+Nevertheless, small businesses can still enjoy many of the benefits of risk retention, albeit on a smaller scale.

 Risk retention has some disadvantages.
-For one thing, your out-of-pocket costs may be larger than you anticipated.
-If you select a $5000 deductible on your commercial property policy, you probably don't anticipate a $4,999 loss.
-Secondly, risk retention requires more financial planning on your part.
-You must allocate funds in advance so money will be available to pay losses when they occur.
+One is that your out-of-pocket costs may be larger than you anticipate.
+For instance, you save money on a commercial property policy by choosing a $5,000 deductible.
+Two months later, you sustain a $4,999 loss.
+Secondly, risk retention requires considerable financial planning.
+If you decide to pay for losses yourself you must allocate funds in advance so money will be available when you need it.

-Deductibles are a common method of risk retention.
-They can be an effective tool for lowering your premium if you have the financial resources to pay some losses out of pocket.
+Deductibles can be an effective tool for lowering your premium if you have the financial resources to pay some losses out of pocket.

-Deductibles are often used in policies providing first-party coverages like commercial property and auto physical damage.
-When a deductible applies, any losses that fall below the specified deductible will not be covered by your policy.
-When a loss exceeds the deductible, the insurer typically pays you the difference between the loss amount and the deductible.
-For example, suppose a vehicle you own incurs a $750 collision loss.
-If your business auto policy includes a $500 collision deductible, your insurer will pay you $250 for the loss.
+Deductibles are often used in first-party coverages like commercial property and auto physical damage.
+The most common type is a flat deductible, which represents the amount of each loss you must pay.
+If a loss exceeds the deductible, your insurer pays you the difference between the deductible and the loss amount.
+For example, suppose a vehicle you own is insured under a business auto policy that includes a $500 collision deductible.
+If the auto incurs $750 in collision damage, your insurer will pay you $250 for the loss.